QryptInc/qrypt-security-quickstarts-cpp/README_END2END_TEST.md

+# End-to-End Test Setup
+This tutorial demonstrates the steps to setup and run end-to-end tests manually.
+However, we note that a [docker version](demo/README.md) that automates these steps in a docker environment is also available.

 ## Test environment
 The test commands shown in this tutorial should be run on an Ubuntu 20.04 system.

-**Remarks:** This tutorial demonstrates the steps to setup and run end-to-end tests manually.
-However, we note that a [docker version](demo/README.md) that automates these steps in a docker environment is also available.

 ## Prerequisites
 - A Qrypt Account.
 [Create an account for free](https://portal.qrypt.com/register)